 Students take 6 courses, of which only one can overlap with their major.
-A required community engagement project during the junior or senior year allows students to bring together what they have learned in a real-world setting.
+A required capstone course, "Experiential Learning Through Engagement in Food Systems" (ESPM 194C), during the junior or senior year allows students to bring together what they have learned in a real-world setting.

 Students who complete the minor will gain a broad and interdisciplinary understanding of critical themes and concepts related to the social, political, economic, environmental, cultural, nutritional, and public health issues of contemporary food and agriculture systems both domestically and internationally.

 If you intend to declare the Food Systems Minor, please complete the Food Systems Minor Interest Form.
 By completing the Interest Form, you will receive emails, updates, and deadlines regarding the minor.